-This clinical policy references Current Procedural Terminology (CPT[®]).
-CPT[®] is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2017, American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT®).
+CPT® is a registered trademark of the American Medical Association.
+All CPT codes and descriptions are copyrighted 2020, American Medical Association.
 All rights reserved.
-CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are
+CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
+Codes referenced in this clinical policy are for informational purposes only.
+Inclusion or exclusion of any codes does not guarantee coverage.
+Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

+CPT ® Description

+Codes

+27279 Arthrodesis, sacroiliac joint, percutaneous or minimally invasive (indirect

+visualization), with image guidance, includes obtaining bone graft when performed,

+and placement of transfixing device

+CPT ® Description

+Codes

-CPT [®] Codes Description 27279 Arthrodesis, sacroiliac joint, percutaneous or minimally invasive (indirect visualization), with image guidance, includes obtaining bone graft when performed, and placement of transfixing device 27280 Arthrodesis, open, sacroiliac joint, including obtaining bone graft, including instrumentation, when performed
+27280 Arthrodesis, open, sacroiliac joint, including obtaining bone graft, including

+instrumentation, when performed

-HCPCS Codes Description N/A
+HCPCS Description

+Codes

+N/A